LearnOnDemandSystems/docs/tms/end-user-student-faqs/lab-access/keyboard-accessibility.md

 If your lab is equipped with a virtual machine, there will be a selection of commonly used key combinations under the Commands Menu (lightning bolt icon) for ease of use.

-### Breaking Focus within a Virtual Machine
+### Breaking Focus within Hyper-V Virtual Machines

-The virtual machine will capture keyboard input when focused.
-To send keyboard input to the lab interface and not the virtual machine, enter the keyboard shortcut **Ctrl+Alt+Break** to break from the virtual machine and return focus to the surrounding lab interface.
+Virtual machines will automatically capture keyboard input when focused.
+When running a Hyper-V hosted lab, the keyboard shortcut **Ctrl+Alt+Break** can be used to break focus from the virtual machine and return focus to the lab interface.
+After using this shortcut, you will be able to send keyboard input to the surrounding lab interface instead of the virtual machine.

+>[!note] On many keyboards, the Pause and Break keys share the same physical key, with Break utilizing the alternative function.